zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/ajax-binding.md

         {
         }
 1. Add a new parameter of type `Kendo.Mvc.UI.DataSourceRequest` to the action.
 This parameter will contain the current grid request information - page, sort, group and filter.
 Decorate that parameter with the `Kendo.Mvc.UI.DataSourceRequestAttribute`.
 That attribute will populate the `DataSourceRequest` object from the posted data.
-You need to import the `Kendo.UI` namespace.
+You need to import the `Kendo.Mvc.UI` namespace.

         public ActionResult Products_Read([DataSourceRequest]DataSourceRequest request)
         {